 There are two different forms for parents to fill in online:

 - An Application Form for parents of children who will be 3 years old next September.
 The only information we will require on this list will be basic data including name, gender, date of birth and contact details.
-You will be asked if you also want to apply for Band Time and which course would be your first choice.

 - Parents of children from October of Year 1 onwards who already play a bowed string instrument can complete an Expression of Interest form.
 This is not an application form, as we assume each year that the 15 places in the upper age cohorts are already filled.
 The Expression of Interest form will allow us to identify potential students in the event that a place becomes available.
 This form will request details of instruments played and current level to ensure they would be able to learn with their peers.

 IMPORTANT: Beyond the random selection process for Teenies (at Nursery /3 years old) there will NOT be another point of entry into String Time until Years 1-6.
 Places in Reception and the start of Year 1 will be filled from the reserve list created when we randomly select the 3 year-old Teenies class.
 This application process will repeat every new academic year.
 There will be NO waiting list.

 Application Form for children turning 3 the next academic year

 This form is only open to those who are old enough to begin in September 2024.
 There is a strict application period (until 31st March) and no priority will be given to applications that are completed earlier than others – all applications will be of equal merit.
 We will hold all applications on file until the closing date.